veit/jupyter-tutorial/docs/kernels/install.rst

     this way, a notebook written for a Python or Julia kernel can be linked to the user’s Python or Julia kernel, even if it does not have the same name as the author’s.
-:samp:`argv`
-    A list of command line arguments used to start the kernel.
-    ``{connection_file}`` refers to a file that contains the IP address, ports, and authentication key required for the connection.
-Usually this JSON file is saved in a safe place of the current profile:

     :samp:`{connection_file}` refers to a file containing the IP address, ports and authentication key needed for the connection.
 Typically, this JSON file